 If you have ischaemic priapism, shunt surgery may be recommended.
-This involves implanting a small device called a shunt into your penis to re-route the blood supply out of your penis.
+It involves creating a new route for blood to flow out of the penis.

-If you experience erectile dysfunction after having surgery for priapism, you may need further surgery to treat your erectile dysfunction, such as having artificial implants placed inside your penis.
+If you experience erectile dysfunction after surgery for priapism, you may need further surgery to treat it.
+Read more about how erectile dysfunction is treated.

 You should discuss the pros and cons of surgery for priapism with your surgeon beforehand.